ShiJbey/neighborly/README.md

 python -m pip install -e ".[tests]"
 ```

-Then just enter `pytest` intp the commandline.
+Then just enter `pytest` in the command line.

 ## Running the Samples